puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 service on your agent system.
 Instead, you can use the `puppet agent -t` command to manually trigger a run.

-Go ahead and connect to your agent node:
+Connect to your agent node:

     ssh learning@agent.puppet.vm